Israel Baseball League: Management

 The League was the brainchild of Larry Baras, a businessman from Boston.

-Martin Berger, President and Chief Operating Officer, was a Miami trial attorney.
-The league's Director of Baseball Operations was Dan Duquette, former general manager of the Boston Red Sox and Montreal Expos; currently with the Orioles.
+President and chief operating officer Martin Berger was a Miami trial attorney.
+The league's director of baseball operations was Dan Duquette, former general manager of the Boston Red Sox and Montreal Expos.
 Berger and Duquette were involved in selecting the inaugural season players.
-Bob Ruxin was Director of Business Operations; Ruxin has served as vice president of a sports products and management business.
-Leon Klarfeld was Director of Israeli Operations; he is a resident of Even-Yehuda, and has been involved in Israeli Baseball for over 20 years, was the president of the Israel Association of Baseball (IAB) between 1994 and 2002, and is a certified umpire for the Confederation of European Baseball.
-Jeremy Baras was the Director of Game (fan) Experience.
+Bob Ruxin was director of business operations; Ruxin has served as vice president of a sports products and management business.
+Leon Klarfeld was director of Israeli operations; he is a resident of Even-Yehuda, and had been involved in Israeli Baseball for over 20 years, was the president of the Israel Association of Baseball (IAB) between 1994 and 2002, and is a certified umpire for the Confederation of European Baseball.
+Jeremy Baras was the director of game (fan) experience.

 The Commissioner was Dan C. Kurtzer, former U.S. Ambassador to Israel and Egypt.
-The league's Board of Advisors included: Bud Selig (Major League Baseball Commissioner), Wendy Selig-Prieb (former Milwaukee Brewers owner), Marshall Glickman (former president of the NBA Portland Trail Blazers and former president of a minor league baseball team), Professor Andrew Zimbalist (baseball economist), Marvin Goldklang (minority owner of the New York Yankees and principal owner of four minor-league teams), Randy Levine (President of the Yankees), and Marty Appel (former NY Yankees public relations director).
+The league's Board of Advisors included: Bud Selig (Major League Baseball Commissioner), Wendy Selig-Prieb (former Milwaukee Brewers owner), Marshall Glickman (former president of the NBA Portland Trail Blazers), professor Andrew Zimbalist (baseball economist), Marvin Goldklang (minority owner of the New York Yankees and principal owner of four minor league teams), Randy Levine (Yankees president), and Marty Appel (former Yankees public relations director).

-On November 15, 2007, Kurtzer and nine advisory board members (including Zimbalist, Goldklang, Levine, and Appel) resigned.
-They commended Baras for having the vision to bring pro baseball to Israel, but in their letter of resignation, summing up the concerns of all, Goldklang and Zimbalist wrote that: "it has become apparent that the business leadership of the league has ceased to perform in an effective, constructive or responsible manner and has failed to manage its capital and other resources in a manner likely to produce successful results."
+On November 15, 2007, Kurtzer and nine advisory board members, including Zimbalist, Goldklang, Levine, and Appel, resigned.
+They commended Baras for having the vision to bring professional baseball to Israel.
+However, in their letter of resignation, summing up the concerns of all, Goldklang and Zimbalist wrote that: "it has become apparent that the business leadership of the league has ceased to perform in an effective, constructive or responsible manner and has failed to manage its capital and other resources in a manner likely to produce successful results."
 The advisers who resigned said the league was unwilling to provide financial information.
 Berger, the league president, said: "They were asking us for things that we didn't have yet.
 We haven't done our financials for this year.
 We are upset and disappointed that they're leaving, but we are going ahead for next year.
 We have been talking to people who potentially are going to purchase the teams."

 Media coverage

-PBS aired the opening game, which had attendance of 3,112, on a one-week delay (July 1, 2007), in Boston, New York, Chicago, Washington DC, Los Angeles, and Miami.
-MLB.com carries coverage of the league's games.
+PBS aired the opening game, which had attendance of 3,112, on a one-week delay (July 1, 2007), in Boston, New York, Chicago, Washington D.C., Los Angeles, and Miami.
+MLB.com carried coverage of the league's games.

-Aaron Pribble, who pitched for the Tel Aviv Lightning, kept a journal of his summer in the IBL.
-After the season was over, Pribble created a book of his journey titled Pitching in the Promised Land.
+Aaron Pribble, who pitched for the Tel Aviv Lightning, kept a journal of his summer in the league.
+He later wrote a book about his experience, Pitching in the Promised Land.